 There are two prize categories: Leaders in Education and Emerging Researchers.
-In addition to receiving the cash award of \$10,000-\$15,000, selected recipients will be invited to present at the BITSS Annual Meeting in Berkeley, California in December 2016.
-Recipients will also be invited to participate in research transparency and reproducibility sessions at disciplinary meetings and conventions, and exchange with policy-makers at a workshop in Washington, DC.
-Travel expenses will be covered.
+In addition to receiving the cash award of \$10,000-\$15,000, selected recipients will be invited to present at the BITSS Annual Meeting in Berkeley, California in December 2017.